weiyuet/hdb-resale-flat-prices/README.md

 |2026-07 |YISHUN |MULTI-GENERATION |605   |YISHUN ST 61 |07 TO 09     |            163|Multi Generation |                1988|60 years 07 months |      1190000|

 ### Prepped & Clean Data
 This is how it looks after some tidying up and prepping.
-Dates, lease values and storey numbers are given their correct data type, and other needed data like price-per-square-meter is calculated.
+Dates, lease values and storey numbers are given their correct data type, and other needed data like price-per-square-meter are calculated.

 `resale_flat_prices_clean %>% tail(10) %>% knitr::kable(format = "markdown")`